 If you’re looking for the buzz of a growing Chinese megacity but aren’t willing to fork out a bit extra to live in Shanghai or Beijing, Guangzhou is a really nice option.
 It’s the largest city in the elaborately named Guangdong-Hong Kong-Macau Greater Bay Area, which is widely viewed as the largest metropolitan area in the world with a total population of around 60 million.

-While Guangzhou boasts over 2000 years of history and there are plenty of remnants of that, today it is a modern, sprawling port city with excellent transport links.
+While Guangzhou boasts over 2000 years of history and there are plenty of remnants of that, today it is a modern, sprawling port city with excellent transport links including the third largest subway system in the world.
 It has one of mainland China’s largest expat communities and many are drawn to its distinct Cantonese culture and particularly cuisine which is more similar to the “Chinese” food on offer in western countries than you find in other parts of the country.

 Located on the Pearl River in Southern China, easy access to both Hong Kong and Macau is certainly another major bonus and both are very tempting options for short trips or weekends away.